xyetsh/first-repo/README.md

 # first-repo
 lets get started

-readme file was edited manually
+readme file was edited manually. this file was modded locally from vscode